internationalTD/defuser/index.md

 ## Installation

 #### Krita
-1. Copy this url to your clipboard: `REPLACEME`
+1. Copy this url to your clipboard: ` `
 2. With Krita open, go to `Tools - Scripts - Import Python Plugin from Web` and paste the link
 3. Hit yes to activate, then restart Krita
 4. Open the docker from `Settings - Dockers - Defuser` and start proomting!